dirkeedirkee/poems/english/o-pencil-my-old-friend.md

 It’s been a while since you've travelled the empty streets of my notebook.

-I assume you (like all humans) yearn to be held and appreciated.
+I assume you; like all humans; yearn to be held and appreciated.

-You to realise life is short, even shorter if life is written too fast …
+You to realise life is short, even shorter if life is written too fast ...

-You are still simple and easy going and have pretty much remained solid over the years, kinda like the man I daily aspire to be.
+You are still simple, easy going and have remained solid over all these years (kind of like the man I daily aspire to be).

-My wish is to roam with you more the paths of poetry, enjoy writing more, but not too much, just so that your life is not too short-lived.
+My wish is to roam more with you; the paths of poetry, weird characters of countries afar, the empty streets of short stories yet to be written ... but... not to much though!

+We obviously don't want your life to be too short-lived.

 ---